rjosih/jwt_api/README.md

 * Firstly, you visit the POST `/webhook`
 * Then go to POST `/api/all` if you want to popylate the database or POST `/api/new`.
-* When an item is created, GET `/webhook` to see all items that has been registered since the prenumeration.
+* When an item is created, GET `/webhook` to see all items that has been registered.

 To improve my api: I would like to have more validation and error handling when it comes to wrong inputs and unauthorized users.
 Also I would like to get rid of the redudancy in the code.